 “We must send a message, however we can, that such treatment is unacceptable.”

-Gay Bruneians have expressed support for the boycotts to bring attention to the laws, though they doubt the Sultan will change his mind.
+Gay Bruneians have expressed support for the boycotts to bring attention to the laws.
+However, they doubt the Sultan will change his mind.

-With dwindling natural resources, unemployment and growing dissent the Sultan can use the sharia law to quash dissent and consolidate power.
+With dwindling natural resources, unemployment and growing dissent the Sultan of Brunei can use the sharia law to quash dissent and consolidate power.